nrisse/mwi-srf183/readme.md

 (TB) with high spectral resolution under MWI observing conditions (altitude, incidence angle, polarization) of different atmospheric conditions.
-This spectral TB is then weighted with the measured spectral response function (SRF), which corresponds to the virtual MWI observation.
-If one would not have access to the SRF, the MWI observation gets estimated either using a tophat function over the bandpass or by averaging the TB at two center frequencies of every channel.
+This spectral TB is then weighted with the measured spectral response function (SRF), to calculate the virtual MWI observation.
+If one would not have access to the SRF, the MWI observation gets estimated either using a tophat function over the bandpass or by averaging the TB at e.g. two center frequencies of every channel.
 This was done in the study as well, and the deviation from the virtual observation based on the SRF was analyzed.
 Different scenarios are compared in the end under clear-sky and cloudy conditions.
 In addition, the measured SRF